Screenings and Treatments

 Early detection and prevention are important steps in the fight against cancer.
 We encourage you to have a conversation with your physician or provider about appropriate cancer screenings based upon your age, family history, and overall health.

-Below are some of the many screening opportunities available through King's Daughters' Health.
+Below are some of the many screening opportunities available through Norton King's Daughters' Health.

 Genius 3D Mammography

-King's Daughters' Health is now offering the benefits if Genius 3D Mammography with Clarity HD and Smart Curve paddles; providing women the most advanced technology along with the improved comfort of curved paddles (available for most women).
+Norton King's Daughters' Health offers the benefits of Genius 3D Mammography with Clarity HD and Smart Curve paddles; providing women the most advanced technology along with the improved comfort of curved paddles (available for most women).
 Genius 3D Mammography reduces unnecessary callbacks by up to 40 percent and is proven to find 20-65 percent more invasive breast cancers compared to traditional 2D mammography alone - with an average increase of 41 percent.
 Genius exam is also the only mammogram FDA approved as superior for women with dense breasts.

 To schedule 3D Mammogram, call 812.801.0440.